-What are sacred symbols in ancient Egypt?
+What Were sacred symbols in ancient Egypt?

 With the emergence of ancient Egyptian society, symbols appeared that the ancient Egyptians revered, and these sacred symbols in ancient Egypt are those symbols that the ancient Egyptians took from the ancient Egyptian environment and dealt with them.
 All or most of these symbols were derived directly from nature, whether from animals, birds, or plants that were present on the Egyptian land.